 Mencap’s website has been designed, developed and tested alongside people with a learning disability, their parents, carers and family members.

-We want it to be accessible for everyone, no matter what device or assistive technology you’re using.
+We want it to be accessible for everyone, no matter what device or assistive technology you are using.

-Click on each of the headings below to find out more about the different elements of the website.
+Click on each of the headings below to find out more about the different parts of the website.

 Easy read documents

-We aim to make all our website content as easy to read as possible, but we also produce easy read versions of all important information and publications that you might want to print off, such as our:
+We try to make all our website content as easy to read as possible, but we also produce easy read versions of all important information that you might want to print off, such as our:

 - vision statements